JuliaIO/ChunkCodecs.jl/LibBrotli/README.md

 # ChunkCodecLibBrotli

-## Warning: ChunkCodecLibBrotli is currently a WIP and its API may drastically change at any time.

 This package implements the ChunkCodec interface for the following encoders and decoders using the brotli C library <https://brotli.org/>